 SHOULD WE RECORD ANALOG OR DIGITAL?

 Each format presents a different workflow and it depends on how your band likes to work.
 Recording digitally primarily offers convenience – there is an unlimited track count, things can be easily edited, we can do as many takes as we want without recording over anything, and we don’t have to spend time rewinding tape or switching reels.
 Recording to analog tape usually requires a little more planning – we have to map out tracks for each song to make sure we can fit everything onto the tape, editing is very limited, and while doing overdubs you’ll usually have to commit to either keeping a performance or recording over it with a new one.
 Regarding sound quality, all I can say is that it’s possible to make a great sounding record on either format.
-While I often prefer the sound and more minimalist workflow of my tape machine over recording digitally, I’m also of the opinion that the practical considerations of each format FAR outweigh any sonic benefits supposedly offered by either one.
-For most projects, I record most of the tracks on tape, then transfer the tracks to the computer for overdubs, editing and mixing.
+While I often prefer working on tape, I’m also of the opinion that the practical considerations of each format FAR outweigh any sonic benefits supposedly offered by either one.
+Many bands record most of the tracks on tape, then transfer the tracks to the computer for overdubs, editing and mixing.

 DO YOU DO MASTERING TOO?